soabase/soabase-halva/halva/src/main/java/io/soabase/halva/matcher/README.md

 ### Extraction

-As the matcher executes, [Any](../any/) variables get loaded with exctracted values so that the proceeding lambdas can access them.
+As the matcher executes, [Any](../any/) variables get loaded with extracted values so that the proceeding lambdas can access them.

 E.g.